Colored Markov polycategories and diagrammatic differentiation: Diagrammatic differentiation

 \section{Diagrammatic differentiation}

 This section develops a bounded differentiation result for finite acyclic CKSC diagrams.
-The topology of the diagram and its interface witnesses are fixed.
+The shape of the diagram and its interface color morphisms are fixed.
 Parameters vary only the vertex kernels.
 Interface kernels are treated as fixed structure.
-If one wants to learn an interface kernel, it can instead be represented as an ordinary parameterized vertex.
+A learned interface kernel can instead be represented as a parameterized vertex.
+Proofs not included in the main text of this section are given in Appendix~\ref{app:differentiation_proofs}.

 The goal is to define an expected scalar objective for a parameterized CKSC diagram and to state conditions under which its gradient can be computed by a reverse traversal of the diagram.